Kezzryn/Advent-of-Code/Synacor Challenge/README.md

 Here we go!

 ### Code 1 - RTFM!
 There are two files provided, `challenge.bin` and `arch-spec`.
-Leaving the bin file alone, I opened up the arch-spec and read it over.
-It provided definitions for the memory, the numbers, some system limits, a few hints, and a listing of the op-codes.
-The only thing that gave me pause was the comment about the numbers being stored in a little-endian format.
+Leaving the bin file alone, I opened up `arch-spec` and read it over.
+It provided definitions for the memory, mow math works, some system limits, a few hints, and a listing of the op-codes.
+The only thing that gave me pause was a comment about the numbers being stored in a little-endian format.
 I had visions of endless endian bugs.
-Fortunatly, this format lines up with my development tools and hardware.
+Fortunatly, this format lines up with my development tools and hardware, and was total non-issue.

 Creating a new C# console project, I read through the specification again, then started laying out some basics as I felt out what I would need to implement the program.

 The specification states all numbers are unsigned 15 bit integers.
 I set aside `int` and welcomed my new best friend, `ushort`. `ushort` is a 16 bit number, thus it can contain larger values then the specification permits.

-Registers are defined as being addressed above main memory.

 I set some limits to refer to later.
 ```csharp
 const ushort MAX_VALUE = 36768;
 const ushort ABSOLUTE_MAX = 36776;
 ```

+There is a block of memory, and a set of 8 registers that are defined as being addressed above main memory.

 Main memory and registers map neatly to arrays. `stack` is a `Stack()`.
 I could see no reason to reinvent the ~~wheel~~ `Stack()`.